TejasMore09/Construction-Field-Mng-Application/README.md

 # Construction-Field-Mng-Application
 # Rules ~

-One active part at a time

-No jumping ahead
+1. One active part at a time, No jumping ahead

-One feature branch per part
+2. One feature branch per part

-No direct commits to main
+3. No direct commits to main

-Every merge requires both devs to review
+4. Every merge requires both devs to review

-If something is unclear → stop & align
+5. If something is unclear → stop & align